 Museo d'Arte Sacra

-Works of religious art from the Collegiata and other churches in the town are on display in this modest museum.
-Those who are interested...
+Works of medieval religious art from San Gimignano's key churches are on display in this modest museum.
+Particularly beautiful items...

 Thursday Morning Market